Disneyland Resort, Anaheim, CA

 I mentioned this a few updates ago, but World of Disney has been undergoing a months-long refurbishment and refreshing to create more contemporary design and shopping spaces.
 The biggest segment yet comes in the form of closing down over half the store.
 It will reopen in the fall.

-In addition Black Tap Craft Burgers and Beer and Ballast Point continue their construction.
+In addition Black Tap Craft Burgers & Shakes and Ballast Point continue their construction.
 But you can't see much inside, because, ya know, construction privacy.

 A couple of Disney parks news items here.
 First of all, there's a Stitch bubble blower, and it is freaking adorably awesome.
 Look at it!!